vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 <p><img src="qtheoryObjectsEn.png" alt="" /></p>
 Figure 6.
 The communication diagram

-Assemblage the queueing system is
+Assemblage of the queueing system is
 ```C++
 SimpleNode *s1, *s2;
 s1 = new SimpleNode; s2 = new SimpleNode;